e-picas/markdown-extended/docs/ROADMAP.md

 ## Known bugs

--   issue on footnotes (multi-reference causes a problem of multi-id)
+-   issue on footnotes (multi-reference causes a problem of multi-id) => OK, ticket 1
--   issue on tables with caption at its bottom
+-   issue on tables with caption at its bottom => OK, ticket 2

 ## Evolutions